 5. Improve your speed:

 Remember all important formulae in Physical Chemistry which will help you to solve numerical problems in less time in JEE Main Examination 2019.
 Students should practice more and more numerical questions to increase their speed.

 For many students, Chemistry is the easiest part of the JEE Examination.
 Therefore, they did not give enough time to Chemistry subject.
 As a result, they score less marks in JEE Main Examination.
 They think that they can learn the complete subject within a month which is not possible.

 7. Attempt Chemistry Section First:

-You can pick the Chemistry section first in JEE Examination 2018.
+You can pick the Chemistry section first in JEE Main Examination 2019.
 In this section as well as on the entire paper, if you find the question difficult to solve move on to the next question and come back to it later.
 If you continue to struggle with it you may lose time for other questions.

 Joint Engineering Examination (JEE) is a two phase examination i.e., JEE Main and JEE Advanced.
 From this year onwards, JEE Main will be conducted by the National Testing Agency in fully computer based mode.
 After successfully clearing JEE Main examination students appear for JEE Advanced examination which is conducted by one of the IITs.
 In JEE Main there are two papers i.e., Paper – 1 for B. Tech aspirants and Paper 2 for B. Arch aspirants.
 JEE Main Paper – 1 is of 3 hours having three subjects i.e., Physics, Chemistry and Mathematics.
 Each subject has 30 questions in total.